HumanDynamics/law.MIT.edu/CoreID/README.md

 # Digital Identity:
 ## Agency, Attribution and Authorization

 On the afternoon of May 30, 2017, law.MIT.edu will convene a creative, online discussion and design oriented event among invited participants involved with initiatives to use blockchain and other emerging technologies for individually controlled digital identity.
-On the afternoon of May 18th, law.MIT.edu will convene an online pre-event focused on identifying and prioritizing the main issues, questions, ideas and other topics participants most want to discuss.
+In advance of May 30, law.MIT.edu will convene an online pre-event focused on identifying and prioritizing the main issues, questions, ideas and other topics participants most want to discuss.

 * For more information on the current plan for online participation and collaboration, see: [ChatAndCollaboration.md](https://github.com/HumanDynamics/law.MIT.edu/blob/gh-pages/CoreID/ChatAndCollaboration.md)